Sternum Piercing: Types, Aftercare, And Jewelry

 1. Vertical Sternum Piercing

 A vertical sternum piercing involves a single jewelry piece placed vertically at the sternum.
 Two piercings are made so a barbell or two studs can be placed there, creating a sleek and elongated look.
 This style accentuates the natural lines of the sternum, offering a unique and visually striking aesthetic.
-One may experience moderate pain for this type of piercing.
+One may experience moderate pain from this type of body piercing.

 2. Horizontal Sternum Piercing